 THE LIFE COACH PODCAST – Episode 263

-Last night, after we’d put everyone to bed for the night, our three year old, came running out of our bedroom, crying.
+Last night, while Bry and I were on the couch in the front room, just hanging out, our three year old came running out of our bedroom, crying.
 Ten year old, Jono, followed slowly.

 Jono confessed, “Well, Julia and I were wrestling on your bed (strike 1), and I accidentally tripped her (strike 2), but I didn’t know that she was sucking on some pennies (strike 3), and so she choked (strike 4), and then she threw up all over your bed spread (strike 5), and your nice pillows (strike 6).”

 Today is FRIDAY FITNESS AND HEALTH.
 Let me escape my own world, just for a short time, to think about and listen to this savvy counsel on my future world – the world of future-me.

 The principles Brooke teaches today are absolutely thrilling to me.
 They are empowering.
 I have so many thoughts running around in my head, after sitting with this podcast and the ideas taught in this podcast.

 “Trust me on this.
 This is a game changer.”